diegoandresalvarez/metodosnumericos/docs/cuestionario_ex_3.md

 * Explain Horner’s method for efficient polynomial evaluation.
 Why is this method computationally efficient?
 * Explain Voronoi tessellations.
 What are their main properties?
 * Explain Delaunay's triangulations.
 What are their main properties?
+* Explain Occam's razor.
+How is it used for selecting an interpolation algorithm?
+* Explain feature scaling.
+Motivation, methods, advantages, etc.